-- 420 visual dim-light G-protein coupled photoreceptor, represents one of the most challenging biophysical studies to characterize key intermediates and kinetics of its photocycle as its photocycle is irreversible, highly light sensitive and the spectra of functional rhodopsin of extremely low signal-to-noise.
-Such functional rhodopsin can only be prepared using eukaryotic expression systems (Reeves et al., 2002). - Opsin, the apo-protein, is covalently attached to the chromophore 11-cis-retinal through Schiff base formation.
-Upon photon 425 absorption, the retinal undergoes a E/Z isomerization of the cis-configured double bond to all-trans-retinal.
-Thus, isomerization induces conformational transitions and population of several high-energy photocycle intermediates, whose decay leads to the formation of the meta II signal state.
-The aim of our time-resolved studies was the characterization of the decay kinetics of this meta-II state resolved on individual amino acid reporter signals.
-For this, we could assign the H,N tryptophan side chain indole resonances using selectively N-labelled tryptophan expressed in HEK293 cells (Werner et al., - 430 2008) and we also pursed the attachment of fluorinated reported groups to cysteine thiol groups to utilize F-NMR to follow these conformational changes in a time-resolved manner (Loewen et al., 2001).
-After in-situ illumination of the dark state of rhodopsin, we could detect the NMR signals in the meta-II state in 2D correlation spectra and could analyse the decay kinetics of meta-II.
+Opsin, the apo-protein, is covalently attached to the chromophore 11-cis-retinal through Schiff base formation.
+Upon photon absorption, the retinal undergoes a E/Z isomerisation of the cis-configured double bond to all-trans-retinal.
+Thus, isomerisation induces conformational transitions and population of several high-energy photocycle intermediates, whose decay leads to the formation of the meta II signal state.
+The aim of our time-resolved studies was the characterisation of the decay kinetics of this meta-II state resolved on individual amino acid reporter signals.
+For this, we could assign the H, N tryptophan side-chain indole resonances using selectively N-labelled tryptophan expressed in HEK293 cells (Werner et al., 2008), and we also pursued the attachment of fluorinated reported groups to cysteine thiol groups to utilise F-NMR to follow these conformational changes in a timeresolved manner (Loewen et al., 2001).
+After in situ illumination of the dark state of rhodopsin, we could detect the NMR signals in the meta-II state in 2D correlation spectra and could analyse the decay kinetics of meta-II.
 These kinetics are bifurcated: next to the known formation of opsin, we could show the meta-III state to be populated (Fig. 8).
-This meta-III-state is not signalling active but considered as storage system (Stehle et al., 2014).
+This meta-III state is not signalling but considered a storage system (Stehle et al., 2014).